archtutorials-adelaide/extreme_territories/_posts/2020-03-15-ImportShapefileGrasshopper.md

 Therefore, this tutorial is divided in three parts:

 1. Installing software dependencies
-1. Preparing the shapefile in QGIS
+1. Preparing shapefiles in QGIS
-1. Import the shapefile into Grasshopper
+1. Import shapefiles into Grasshopper

 ### 1. Installing software dependencies